Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Here’s a sample of our color schemes and what we bought when we packed a month for Europe in a carry-on!
 Keep scrolling to see it all packed into packing cubes!

 Here is Pam’s color combination:

 Packing cubes compress your clothes to make more space in your luggage.
+And they are a great way to separate types of clothing within your bag.
 We use the Eagle Creek Pack-It Starter Set.
 They come in lots of shapes and sizes, which is convenient for organizing your clothes.
 We love using large packing cubes for sweaters, pants, and bulkier items.
 The medium and small are great for less bulky clothes or for packing only one type of clothing like underwear or tops.
 Eagle Creek offers a range of packing cubes, but we find the Pack it Originals to be ideal for us.
 The way the cubes unzip allows you to open up the cube and see as much as possible, unlike the “top zipper” cubes where you’re kind of stuffing everything into a bag.
 These are like opening up a box.
 Since they’re square, they’re great for stacking and playing Tetris with your suitcase.
-The material is very high quality, they don’t make that crunchy sound and are sturdy.
+The material is very high quality.
+They don’t make that crunchy sound and are sturdy.
 When we stuff them, we don’t feel like they’re going to tear or burst.

 It’s a good idea to have an organizational system where everything “has a home” in your suitcase.
 Such as socks and underwear in this packing cube and electronics in this organizer.

 Pick your toiletries carefully and have them easily accessible for security

 Health and beauty products are the biggest space user in a bag.
 There’s nothing worse than not bringing something you use regularly and missing it your whole trip.